Equitable Solar in Underserved Communities: Solar Energy Innovation Network Round 3

 Location: Austin, Texas

-This team aims to address energy affordability and reliability in communities that have historically been negatively impacted by discriminatory housing practices and unjust lending programs.
-The team will develop community-based research models and leverage peer-to-peer information exchange to define pathways for adapting and expanding low-to-zero-percent interest solar loans for underserved neighborhoods of Austin, Texas.
+This team addressed energy affordability and reliability in communities that have historically been negatively impacted by discriminatory housing practices and unjust lending programs.
+The team developed community-based research models and leveraged peer-to-peer information exchange to define pathways for adapting and expanding low-to-zero-percent interest solar loans for underserved neighborhoods of Austin, Texas.

 Multi-Stakeholder Team Members: Austin Energy and GAVA (Go!
 Austin/Vamos!
 Austin)